Valerie Vicari, Acting Deputy Secretary

 Alicia Elvidge, CEO

-As the Chief Executive Officer at South Mountain Restoration Center, she is charged with the general administration of the facility, a long term care facility committed to providing the highest quality of care for its residents in a safe, supportive environment with the goal of maximizing their potential.
+As the chief executive officer at South Mountain Restoration Center, Elvidge is charged with the general administration of the facility, a long-term care facility committed to providing the highest quality of care for its residents in a safe, supportive environment with the goal of maximizing their potential.